rapid7/metasploit-framework/msfdb:-Database-Features-&-How-to-Set-up-a-Database-for-Metasploit.md

 *   `./msfdb init`     Creates and begins execution of a database & web service.
 Additional prompts displayed after this command is executed allows optional configuration of both the username and the password used to connect to the database via the web service.
 Web service usernames and passwords can be set to a default value, or a value of the users choice.
 *   `./msfdb delete`   Deletes the web service and database configuration files.
 You will also be prompted to delete the database's contents, but this is not mandatory.
 *   `./msfdb reinit`   The same as running `./msfdb delete` followed immediately by `./msfdb init`.
 *   `./msfdb status`   Displays if the database & web service are currently active.
-If the database is active it displays the path to it's location.
+If the database is active it displays the path to its location.
 If the web service is active, the Process ID it has been assigned will be displayed.
 *   `./msfdb start`    Start the database & web service.
 *   `./msfdb stop`     Stop the database & web service.
 *   `./msfdb restart`  The same as running `./msfdb stop` followed immediately by `./msfdb start`.